Robert Carter Jr. (gridiron football): BC Lions (first stint)

-Carter signed with the BC Lions on May 7, 2025.

-On July 27, 2025, in a game against the Hamilton Tiger-Cats, Carter made a one handed interception in the end zone that "could arguably be considered the greatest interception in CFL history," and Sports Illustrated said was “one of the best interceptions you’ll ever see,” comparing Carter to Odell Beckham Jr.

-He intercepted a pass in the end zone that was thrown by Hamilton quarterback Bo Levi Mitchell from about the 40 yard line and intended for Brendan O'Leary-Orange.
-Carter leaped up and with his left hand caught the ball without making contact with O'Leary-Orange and cradled the ball with his body as he came down and rolled to maintain possession of the ball.

-Comparing this catch with the one he made while playing for Robert Morris, Carter said the Robert Morris catch was better, because he had a broken hand at the time.
+Carter Jr. signed with the BC Lions of the Canadian Football League (CFL) on May 7, 2025.
+On July 27, in a game against the Hamilton Tiger-Cats, Carter Jr. made a one handed interception in the end zone that "could arguably be considered the greatest interception in CFL history," and Sports Illustrated said was “one of the best interceptions you’ll ever see,” comparing Carter Jr. to Odell Beckham Jr. He intercepted a pass in the end zone that was thrown by Hamilton quarterback Bo Levi Mitchell from about the 40 yard line and intended for Brendan O'Leary-Orange.
+Carter Jr. leaped up and with his left hand caught the ball without making contact with O'Leary-Orange and cradled the ball with his body as he came down and rolled to maintain possession of the ball.
+Comparing this catch with the one he made while playing for Robert Morris, Carter Jr. said the Robert Morris catch was better, because he had a broken hand at the time.